ArmandoAv/online_store/postgres/README.md

 ```

 > [!NOTE]
-> Because the project is divided into two, it is necessary to disable the virtual environment if you want to run the SQL Server part or open a new terminal and enable the other virtual environment.
+> Because the project is divided into two, it is necessary to disable the virtual environment if you want to run the sqlserver or oracle part or open a new terminal and enable the other virtual environment.

 A file called .env must be generated in the same path